 Walking up and down the stairs, there is no creaking to be heard.
 There is some movement in the risers, but overall very little.
 April and I walked up the steps simultaneously, and it fully supported our weight without issue.
-This is a sound staircase.
 Like I said, it could benefit from some reinforcement later, but the construction is solid.
 We made no firm plans to include a railing, though leaving the risers long (extended past the steps) means that someone could retrofit the design later with a railing.

 The staircase is a visual pleasure.
 I hope to have another opportunity to build one again someday.
 I think the hours of awkward drilling and mortising paid off.

 UPDATE: Read my spiral staircase redux post to see how we corrected the eventual settling of the risers almost a year later — now the staircase is more complete, and permanently solidified!